shannonpileggi/practical-renv/README.md

 5. `renv::checkout()` is recommended for use after 2023-07-07 (v1.0.0 of {renv}, when the checkout function was released).

 6. [`renv::restore()`](https://rstudio.github.io/renv/reference/restore.html) has a lot of arguments.
 Read the help file!
-In particular, if you suffer from time consuming installation in which one single package fails and you have to start over with all of your installations, try `renv::restore(transactional = FALSE)`
+In particular, if you suffer from a time consuming installation in which one single package fails and you have to start over with all of your installations, try `renv::restore(transactional = FALSE)`.

 7. You can see different installation behaviors depending on the version of {renv} and whether or not your cache has any version of that package populated vs no version at all of that package.